-L Wish I could teach other People powers locate and recruit more instructors of equal calibre.
+Our challenge going forward is to locate and recruit more instructors of equal calibre.
 We must pace ourselves to build carefully on the building blocks we have in place and not overextend ourselves.

 We have a strength in our collaboration and our relationships with other groups within our community, as well as across the nation and overseas to promote the prevention of violence in order to create a safer environment for all.
 We are active members of TOAH-NNEST (Te Ohaakii a Hine - National Network for Ending Sexual Violence Together).